Hello, Denise here to share our tips for metal detecting at the beach.

 Once you’ve bent down for the 100th time to dig something up, you’ll be wishing you had a beach scoop.
 Metal detecting anywhere presents challenges, but a beach scoop with a retractable handle will save you a lot of time, as well as your back.

 You can use one like this for dry sand.
+The sand falls out the holes when you shake, hopefully leaving your treasure in the bottom.

 Look for the ‘towel line’ in the sand